Wrexham: Media

-Eagles Meadow is the home of Premier Radio, serving the community with music, news and information throughout the day.
+Eagles Meadow is the home of Premier Radio.

-An online news website covering the Wrexham area, Wrexham.com, operates from offices in Regent Street in the city centre since 2012.
+An online news website covering the Wrexham area, Wrexham.com, has operated from offices on Regent Street in the city centre since 2012.

 Parks and open spaces

 A total of 37 parks and green spaces in Wrexham County Borough Council ownership have been, or are in the process of being, legally protected with green space charity Fields in Trust ensuring they can never be built on, nor lost to development.

 Wrexham has three parks, Bellevue Park, Acton Park and the parkland at Erddig, as well as a green area within the city centre called Llwyn Isaf.

 Bellevue Park was built alongside the old cemetery on Ruabon Road.
 The park was designed to commemorate the jubilee year of the incorporation of Wrexham.
 It became neglected during the 1970s and many of the amenities were in a poor state of repair.
 A major project was undertaken to restore the park to its original state.
 The park reopened in June 2000.
 In 2015 Belle Vue Park was dedicated as a Fields in Trust Centenary Field because of its links with veterans of two world wars.

 Acton Park was originally the landscaped grounds of Acton Hall.
 It was laid out in 1785 by James Wyatt on the instructions of the owner Sir Foster Cunliffe.

 Llwyn Isaf, situated alongside Wrexham Guildhall, is a popular green area within the city centre.
 The green was originally the landscaped grounds of a mansion house known as Llwyn Isaf.
 It now lies at the centre of Wrexham's civic centre just off Queens Square.
 The Welsh Children in Need concert was held here in 2005, which included Bryan Adams and Katherine Jenkins.

 Erddig Park is two miles (3 km) south of the city centre where the city meets the Clywedog Valley.
 The park is owned and managed by the National Trust, and is home to Erddig Hall and its formal gardens.